glouppe/info8004-advanced-machine-learning/course-syllabus.md

 ---

+class: middle, center

+.italic[To know, read.

+To learn, write.

+To master, teach.]

+(Hindu proverb)

+---

 # Lectures

 - This course is organized as a **journal club**.
-- Reading and presentation of recent machine learning research papers.
+- Reading and presentation of recent machine learning research papers or topics.
 - Every week, one of us will:
-    - select a research paper
+    - select a research paper or topic
     - introduce the necessary background
     - present the paper
       - or watch a recorded talk from the authors